chiva/tuitwall/README.rst

 - SERVER: root direction of the web interface (excluding ``http://``)
 - CONSUMER_KEY & CONSUMER_SECRET: consumer application keys, get them from https://dev.twitter.com/apps
+- ANYWHERE_CONSUMER_KEY: key to make @Anywhere available at the page to auto-linkify @users, #hastags and http://links
 - OAUTH_CALLBACK: location of the PHP script that will receive the OAuth Callback.
 It should point to ``callback.php``
 - API_KEY: only devices with the same ``API_KEY`` will be able to get tweets through fetch.php.
 Leave empty (``""``) to disable the check
 - SHOW_TWEET: show current tweet at main page?